garysweaver/irie/README.md

 To do this, you may implement some or all of the following methods: index_it, show_it, create_it, update_it, and/or destroy_it.
 These correspond to the index, show, create, update, and destroy methods in the RESTful JSON parent controller.

-For example, to only provide very basic behavior and pass models via the response body for POST/PUT:
+For example, to only provide very basic behavior and pass models via the response body for POST/PUT (note: can use model_class or Foo here, we're just using Foo to show you can use whatever you want):

-    def index_it
+    def index_it(model_class)
       @value = Foo.all
     end

-    def show_it
+    def show_it(model_class)
       @value = Foo.find(params[:id])
     end

-    def create_it
+    def create_it(model_class)
       @value = Foo.new(JSON.parse(request.body.read))
       @value.save
     end

-    def update_it
+    def update_it(model_class)
       @value.update_attributes(JSON.parse(request.body.read))
     end

-    def destroy_it
+    def destroy_it(model_class)
       Foo.where(id: params[:id]).first ?
 Foo.destroy(params[:id]) : true
     end

-Or in an abstract controller:
+Or in an abstract controller (note: here we are using passed in model_class but you can use whatever you want):

     def index_it(model_class)
       @value = model_class.all